zmkfirmware/zmk/docs/docs/config/power.md

 In the idle state, peripherals such as displays and lighting are disabled, but the keyboard remains connected to Bluetooth so it can immediately respond when you press a key.

 In the deep sleep state, the keyboard additionally disconnects from Bluetooth and any external power output is disabled.
 This state uses very little power, but it may take a few seconds to reconnect after waking.
+To allow a device to wake from deep sleep, the `wakeup-source` property needs to be applied to the `kscan` driver of said device.
+See [soft off](../features/soft-off.md#wakeup-sources) for an example.

 ### Kconfig